Swiftships

-Swiftships is a shipbuilding and marine engineering company headquartered in South Louisiana, United States.
+Swiftships is a shipbuilding and marine engineering company headquartered in the Port of South Louisiana, United States.
 The company operates globally and specialized in the construction of small to medium sized vessels made of steel, aluminum or fiberglass.
 Swiftships is involved in ship design, construction, repair and maintenance activities.

 History

 Founded by Fred Sewart in 1942, Swiftships began as Sewart Machine Works and then as Sewart Seacraft in 1946.
 The company became a supplier of "Swift Boats" to the US Navy during the Vietnam War (Swiftships delivered 193 Fast Patrol Crafts to the US Navy throughout the conflict).
 The mission objective of the Swift Boat was to provide the Navy with a fast boat that could patrol the river shores for enemy soldiers.

 In 1969 the company was renamed as Swiftships.

 Since 2004 and for the next years, Swiftships built ships for the oil and gas industry of the Gulf of Mexico and restored vessels for the Dominican Republic.

 The company created its first fully unmanned surface vehicle in 2015, called Anaconda (AN-1), and later the Anaconda (AN-2), for which Swiftships teamed with the University of Louisiana at Lafayette and augmented technology developers.

 Since 1942 Swiftships has designed and built over 600 naval vessels and commercial platforms.

+In March 2026, Swiftships filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $10 million and $50 million.